brufdev/many-notes/README.md

 - **Templates**: Maintain consistent formatting for your notes
 - **Links/backlinks/tags**: Improve note organization by connecting related notes
 - **Import/export vaults**: Easily back up and restore your vaults
+- **Automatic update check**: Notifies you when a new version is available
 - **Starter vault**: Helps you get started with Many Notes
 - **Light/dark theme**: Automatically selected based on your system settings
 - **Progressive Web App**: Provides a native app-like experience